jakubmarcinowski/nowaja-polsza-ua/README.md

 # Installation instruction

 1. Install Yarn
 2. Run `yarn run setup`.
 You will be asked for contentful space ID, and access tokens for the Contentful Management and Delivery API.
-Instead of specifying them here you can use environmental vars.
+You can find them in contentful Settings/API keys/content delivery preview tokens and content management tokens.
 3. Setup env vars.
 4. Configure webhook.
 5. Setup preview environment.